 1031 Exchange Benefits

 Property appraisals are also important if you plan to do a 1031 exchange.
 The fair market value of the property would determine if you qualify for a 1031 exchange.
-Under IRC Section 1031, the federal government states that no gains or losses will be recognized if a business or investment property is exchanged for a like-kind property.
+Under IRC Section 1031, the federal government states that no gains or losses will be recognized if a business or investment property is exchanged for like-kind property.
 The exchange leaves room for significant portfolio growth without the financial penalties associated with capital gain taxes.

-To qualify for a 1031 exchange, you must trade up for a property that is equal or higher than the fair market value price given to you by a certified appraiser.
+To qualify for a 1031 exchange, you must trade up for a property that is equal to or higher than the fair market value price given to you by a certified appraiser.
 All net proceeds made during the property sale must be put toward a down payment on the replacement property.
 Those are general statements as each transaction must be viewed individually as to the current owner's basis, mortgage position, & other criteria.